-The City of Pueblo and partners are conducting an architectural building survey and historic narrative of Downtown Pueblo.
+The City of Pueblo and partners conducted an architectural building survey and historic narrative of Downtown Pueblo.
 The focus begins in 1870 with the incorporation of the Town of Pueblo.
 From 1890 until 1915, the business district takes shape with iconic architecture.
 Commercial development evolves through the 1960s.

 The architectural building surveys identify and evaluate important Downtown Pueblo resources within the narrative context of historic periods.
 This will educate our community on the City of Pueblo's commercial role as a Southern Colorado Front Range community with strong ties to its industrial past.